Self Care Daoist Martial Art & Medicine Classics Evolved

 Active and Powerful Choices to Gain or Maintain an Optimal Level of Overall Health and Longevity.

 Cosmic Healing Way

 The Cosmic Healing Way Program in its simplest explanation is; Self Care Daoist Martial Art & Medicine Classics Evolved.
-Created by Dr. Jeff Lan to assist both beginners and experienced players with an easier learning and acquisition process of skills and ability within merging Daoist Qigong and Meditation techniques.
-This is done to assist the modern lifestyle as well as the time-constrained obligations normally required within these individual practices.
+Created by Dr. Jeff Lan to assist both beginners and experienced players with an easier learning and acquisition process of skills and ability within merging Daoist Qigong and Meditation techniques to assist modern lifestyle as well as work-life and self-care.
 A cohesive program of study and practice fundamentals that stem from within the Daoist principles; found within Traditional Chinese Medicine, Philosophy, and Chinese Martial Arts; (Tai Chi Quan & Qigong as defined).
-Consisting of both Online Coursework and live immersion learning in person with Dr. Jeff Lan; catering to a broader audience; such as the laypersons, aspiring healers, movement practitioners as well as health professionals who are interested in an experiential exploration of longevity and vitality.
-Program courses are exercises, lectures, and tools for self-healing, stress reduction, energy enhancement, emotional balance, vitality, longevity, and spiritual insight.
+Consisting of both Online Coursework and live immersion learning in person with Dr. Jeff Lan Program courses are exercises, lectures, and tools for self-healing, stress reduction, energy enhancement, emotional balance, vitality, longevity, and spiritual insight.
 In one phrase, this program teaches you the theory and practice of Vitality, Nourishing-Life-Enhancement, and Prevention Medicine.

 Yang Tai Chi Quan